contribution-jhipster-uga/sample-application-stripe/README.md

 This application was generated using JHipster 5.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.8.0](https://www.jhipster.tech/documentation-archive/v5.8.0).

-This application also used two generators :
+This application also used two generators:

 -   [Stripe Payment](https://github.com/contribution-jhipster-uga/generator-jhipster-stripe-payment)
 -   [Angular Material Integration](https://github.com/contribution-jhipster-uga/sample-application-angular-material)

 ## Overview

-You can buy a product shown in the home page :
+You can buy a product shown in the home page:

 ![Payment Page](images/HomePage.png)

-Using your own credit card in the payment page :
+Using your own credit card in the payment page:

 ![Payment Page](images/PaymentPage.png)